 Cabrera hit his first career grand slam in the first inning and added an RBI double during New York’s eight-run eighth.

-Torres hit an RBI single in the fifth before homering twice in the eighth.
-He opened the latter inning with a solo drive and then belted a three-run shot to cap the rally shortly after Judge was lifted for a pinch runner.
+Torres hit an RBI single before homering twice in the eighth.
+He opened the inning with a solo drive and then belted a three-run shot to cap the inning shortly after Judge was lifted for a pinch runner.

 Cabrera’s grand slam occurred after Giancarlo Stanton’s game-ending grand slam gave the Yankees a dramatic 9-8 win on Tuesday.

 Josh Donaldson and Jose Trevino chipped in RBI doubles while Harrison Bader hit a two-run double as the Yankees reached 90 wins for the fifth straight time in a full season.

 Ke’Bryan Hayes hit a sacrifice fly and an RBI single for the Pirates (55-94), who went 0-6 in a six-game trip through New York against the Mets and Yankees.

 New York’s Luis Severino (6-3) returned from missing two months with a lat strain and allowed one run on two hits in five innings.
 Severino struck out six, walked one and threw 64 pitches in his first outing since July 13.